-This column shows the improvement rate of conversion on your goal, always compared to the original page (which always has an improvement rate of 0).
-It therefore reflects the improvement of the conversion rate as compared to this reference.
+This column shows the improvement rate of the conversion on your goal.
+It is always in comparison to the conversion rate of the non-exposed traffic (which always has an improvement rate of 0).
+It therefore reflects the improvement of the conversion rate in comparison to this non-exposed traffic.

 The percentage in bold just above the color block indicates the average improvement rate observed during previous visits.
 Here, this rate is +53.88%.
-In other words, on this goal, the personalization brought on a 53.88% improvement in conversion as compared to the original.
+In other words, on this goal, the personalization brought on a 53.88% improvement in conversion.

-The colored rectangle is also an indicator: its shape indicates the possible interval of the improvement rate, and visually represents this interval with respect to zero.
-The associated reliability rate is of 95%.
+The interval is graphically represented by the colored rectangle is also an indicator it visually represents this interval with respect to zero.

-The experiment is only reliable if a sufficiently large number of visitors has been exposed.
-If the number of tested visitors is too low, the experiment loses its value.
+The personalization is only reliable if a sufficiently large number of visitors has been exposed.
+If the number of tested visitors is too low, the campaign loses its value.

-Your experiment is not considered complete until this reliability rate stabilizes over time.
-A visual indicator reflects the stabilization of the rate : if the 3 boxes light up, your rate is stable and your experiment can be stopped !
+Your campaign is not considered complete until this reliability rate stabilizes over time.
+A visual indicator reflects the stabilization of the rate : if the 3 boxes light up, your rate is stable.